Kernel Configuration

 Both the command line and the Python API have two

-arguments for configuration: --kconfig
+arguments for configuration: --kconfig/kconfig and

 kconfig can only be specified once, and specifies the main kernel configuration.
 It can be specified in three different ways:

-- a named configuration target (
+- a named configuration target (defconfig, etc);

-, etc); - a path to a config file on the local filesystem;
+- a path to a config file on the local filesystem;

 - a (relative) path to a config file in the source tree;